0x4248/notebook/source/content/01 Areas/Computer Science/1 Components of a computer/1 Processor Performance/Factors that can affect performance.md

 - Level 2 - Fairly fast but larger
 - Level 3 - Some CPU's have this
 ## Pipelining
 Pipelining allows for the CPU to fetch the next instruction whilst executing the current instruction.
+This intern makes the CPU more quicker since the wait to get the next instruction and decode it will be shorter.